-

 AHRIMAN:

-"Devil; evil spirit."
-Middle Persian form of
+Middle Persian form of Old Persian Angra

-Mainyu, myth name of the god of darkness, death and
+mythology, this is the name of the god of darkness, death and

 destruction, and the number one enemy of Ahura